chklff/oauth-connection-for-make/README.md

 ## API Call for Connection Creation

-The server makes an API call to create a connection.
+The server makes an API call to the Make platform to create a connection.
+The request to create a connection is done via a `POST` request, which contains a JSON object in the body with properties `accountName`, `accountType`, `scopes`, and others like a custom for each connection `property`.
+The values for these properties should correspond to the correct account details you want to connect to.
 You can see this in the code as follows:

 ```javascript
 const createConnectionCall = `${instance}/api/v2/connections?teamId=${teamId}&inspector=1`;